msridhar/NullAway-wiki/Supported-Annotations.md

 }
 ```

 For now, the `@Contract` annotations are trusted, not checked.
-NullAway will warn if it sees a call to a method with an invalid `@Contract` annotation.
+NullAway will often warn if it sees a call to a method with an invalid `@Contract` annotation.